ritikrajput12/Simon-game/README.md

 ## How to play

-* Press any key to start the game
+* Press any key or tap anywhere to start the game
 * Watch the sequence of colors carefully
 * Click the buttons in the same order
 * Each level adds one new step